 Around Nepal Tour

-The team from International Adventures Treks & Expeditions will receive you at the airport and after greetings, we will will drive to our hotel, after check in to the hotel, we gather for short briefing regarding our tour.
+The team from International Adventures Treks & Expeditions will receive you at the airport and after greetings, we will drive to our hotel, after check in to the hotel, we gather for short briefing regarding our tour.

 After breakfast we meet up at the lobby and once again have a short briefing regarding the sightseeing tour of the day.
 It is very important to stay with in the group along with your tour guide, until you are not informed by the tour guide regarding leisure time to explore on your own.
 The itinerary for the sightseeing is combined in such way that we get to visit different sites of the Kathmandu valley.